Annoyed by algae and want to get rid of it for good?

 Common Causes of Blue-Green Algae

-High levels of organic waste from overfeeding and/or a lack of water changes can cause BGA to bloom.
+High levels of organic waste from overfeeding and/or a lack of water changes are major contributors to BGA blooms.

-Subjecting your aquarium to too much light for too long periods can allow BGA to thrive.
+Subjecting your aquarium to too much light for too long is the biggest factor in BGA outbreaks.

 How to Get Rid of Blue-Green Algae

-There are a few ways you can attempt to combat Blue-Green algae, the most commonly talked about technique is the ‘Black Out’ because BGA cannot survive without light.
+There are a few ways you can attempt to combat Blue-Green algae.

-You can also add fast growing plants; they can kill the algae off by out-competing them for nutrients.
+• Fast growing plants – can help fight BGA; they can kill the algae off by out-competing them for nutrients.

 Blue-Green Algae Eaters